rajeshangappan/Xamarin/Samples/ABB Sample/README.md

 Offline Sync: (Background Sync.cs will take care)

 - For Offline we majorly used the below columns in SQLite
-  - **Version** – Using this, we will sync the data and override the new data to both offline and online.
+  - **Version** â€“ Using this, we will sync the data and override the new data to both offline and online.
-  - **UpdatatedAt** – Using this column we will override the latest data to both offline and online
+  - **UpdatatedAt** â€“ Using this column we will override the latest data to both offline and online
-  - **IsDeleted** (soft delete)– Using this column will manage the deleted data in both offline and online.
+  - **IsDeleted** (soft delete)â€“ Using this column will manage the deleted data in both offline and online.

 - We should remove the &quot;isdeleted = true&quot; columns frequently depends on the customer requirement.